aurule/npc/README.md

 ## Set Up Directories

 The `init` command creates the basic directories that NPC expects to find.
-Every directory under the `paths` key in the settings file is created.
+Every directory under the `paths` key in the settings file is created, along with the special `.npc` directory.

+Options:

+* `--types`: Within `paths.characters`, create every directory in the `type_paths` key.
+* `--all`: Create all optional directories

 ## Create Session Files